-We discuss an algorithm for Tchakaloff-like compression of Quasi-MonteCarlo (QMC) volume/surface integration on union of balls (multibubbles).
-The key tools are Davis-Wilhelmsen theorem on the so-called "Tchakaloff sets" for positive linear functionals on polynomial spaces, and Lawson-Hanson algorithm for NNLS.
-We provide the corresponding Matlab package together with several examples.
+We discuss an algorithm for Tchakaloff-like compression of Quasi-MonteCarlo (QMC) volume/surface integration on arbitrary union of balls (multibubbles), that can be of interest in the field of biomolecular modelling.
+The key tools are Davis-Wilhelmsen theorem on "Tchakaloff sets" for positive linear functionals on polynomial spaces, and Lawson-Hanson algorithm for NNLS.
+We also provide the corresponding Matlab package.

-Keywords: Multibubbles, union of balls, Quasi-MonteCarlo formulas, volume integrals, surface integrals, Tchakaloff sets, Davis-Wilhelmsen theorem, quadrature compression, NonNegative Least Squares.
-2020 MSC: 65D32.
+Keywords: union of balls, biomolecule surface, volume integrals, surface integrals, Quasi-MonteCarlo formulas, quadrature compression, NonNegative Least Squares.

-1. Introduction
+1 Introduction

 Numerical modelling by finite collections of disks, balls and spheres is relevant within different application fields.
-Problems involving intersection, union and difference of such geometrical objects arise for example in molecular modelling, computational geometry, computational optics, wireless network analysis; cf., e.g., [1, 2, 12, 16, 19, 22] with the references therein.
+Problems involving intersection, union and difference of such geometrical objects arise for example in molecular modelling, computational geometry, computational optics, wireless network analysis; cf., e.g., [3, 4, 15, 21, 24, 26, 29] with the references therein.
 A basic problem is the computation of areas and volumes of such sets, followed by the more difficult task of computing volume and surface integrals there by suitable quadrature formulas.

-Indeed, the numerical quadrature problem on intersection and union of planar disks has been recently treated in [28, 30], providing low-cardinality algebraic formulas with positive weights and interior nodes.
-On the other hand, though there is some literature, mainly in the molecular modelling field, on the computation of volumes and surface areas of arbitrary union of balls (multibubbles), to our knowledge specific numerical integration codes on such domains are not available yet.
+The numerical quadrature problem on intersection and union of planar disks has been recently treated in [33, 35], providing low-cardinality algebraic formulas with positive weights and interior nodes.
+Though relevant literature and software are devoted to the computation of volumes and surface areas of arbitrary union of balls, mainly in the molecular modelling field, there are apparently few numerical integration codes on such domains.
+On the other hand, numerical integration on molecular surfaces, modelled as the surface of union of balls